myersg86/openvpn/doc/man-sections/script-options.rst

   accepted, a failure code (:code:`1`) to reject the client, or a that the authentication is deferred (:code:`2`).
 If the authentication is deferred, the script must fork/start a background or another non-blocking operation to continue the authentication in the background.
-When finshing the authentication, a :code:`1` or :code:`0` must be written to the file specified by the :code:`auth_control_file`.
+When finishing the authentication, a :code:`1` or :code:`0` must be written to the file specified by the :code:`auth_control_file`.